-We have audited the consolidated and separate financial statements of Nu-World Holdings Limited set out on pages 42 to 87, which comprise the statements of financial position as at 31 August 2014, and the statements of profit or loss and other comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and the notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the group financial statements, and financial statements of Nu-World Holdings Limited, as set out on pages 40 to 82 which comprise the statements of financial position as at 31 August 2015, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and the notes, comprising a summary of significant accounting policies and other explanatory information.

-Directors' responsibility for the consolidated financial statements
+Directors' Responsibility for the Financial Statements

-The company's directors are responsible for the preparation and fair presentation of these consolidated and separate financial statements in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa, and for such internal control as the directors determine is necessary to enable the preparation of consolidated and separate financial statements that are free from material misstatement, whether due to fraud or error.
+The company's directors are responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by Financial Reporting Standards Council, and the requirements of the Companies Act of South Africa, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or error.